dylanlan/dylanlan.github.io/_posts/2024-01-11-moose-crypt-terror.md

 Moose quickly doubles his attack power, by learning a second assail called Assault
 ![Moose Considers Backup](/public/images/adventures/crypt-terror-moose/moose-learns-assault.png)

-Re-equipped, and all skilled-up, Moose and Drangleic return to the same spot, and happen upon some lovely loot that _someone_ had left there
+Re-equipped, and all skilled-up, Moose and Drangleic return to the same spot, and happen upon some lovely loot that _someone_ had kindly left there
 ![Moose Considers Backup](/public/images/adventures/crypt-terror-moose/moose-finds-loot.png)

-Moose and Drangleic use their new battle plan, and along with the upgraded gear, the plan goes a lot _smoother_ - almost a difference between night and day!
+Moose and Drangleic use their new battle plan.
+Along with the upgraded gear, the plan goes a lot _smoother_ - almost a difference between night and day!
 ![Moose Considers Backup](/public/images/adventures/crypt-terror-moose/moose-uses-battle-plan.png)

 The foul beast is finally slain!